 Kingdom integration helps students develop a Christian worldview that includes the realm of science rather than standing in opposition.
 Mays challenges students to confront scientific claims that challenge their religious beliefs with scientific evidence and analysis.

 As you might have gathered, this course is best used in class situations.
 Discussion should be a major part of the learning experience.
 In addition, lab experiments seem to be most appropriate for a classroom lab situation rather than homes, although they can be adapted for home settings.
 For example, experiments use a hot plate and burner rather than a stove as well as beakers, chemicals (e.g., copper sulfate, sodium hydroxide, hydrochloric acid), ring stands, clamps, and other lab equipment.
 Lab activities require many resources, including the chemicals and lab equipment as well as batteries, a digital multimeter, alligator clips, and other unusual items.
 A few commonplace items like styrofoam cups and a frying pan are also required.
-Some experiments require special wooden jigs that require some woodworking tools and expertise to create as well as some metal pieces; Novare sells a set of these items since they are difficult to create or find.
-The twelve lab experiments in the course offer students the opportunity to perform serious lab work that is essential to the course rather than supplemental.
-However, the cost to acquire all of the resources is substantial, making it impractical for work with a single student in most families.
-Free YouTube videos should be helpful with four of the more detailed experiments, and these can be found at http://www.novarescienceandmath.com/extras/video-resources/.
+Some experiments require special wooden jigs that require some woodworking tools and expertise to create as well as some metal pieces The twelve lab experiments in the course offer students the opportunity to perform serious lab work that is essential to the course rather than supplemental.
+Gathering the resources on your own is difficult, so Home Science Tools sells a kit with most of the lab resources you will need.
+A less expensive kit with just the "special parts" is available from the publisher.
+Free YouTube videos should also be helpful for some of the more detailed experiments.

 Students create lab journals where they record information about their lab experiments.
-Instructions for the journal begin on page 35 in the textbook.
+(Instructions for the journal are in the textbook.)
 Students are also given questions to consider that prompt them to deeper thinking as they write about their experiments.
 The amount of detail required in lab journals is left for each teacher to determine.

 Lab instructions are fairly detailed, but they assume a teacher’s supervision.
-Consequently, additional instructions, detailed materials lists, and other information teachers will need is available Experiment Manual that is included on the Novare Physical Science Resource CD.
-In addition to the Experiment Manual, the Resource CD also includes valuable resources for the teacher: the course overview, quizzes, exams, and answer keys for the quizzes and exams, weekly review worksheets, and a suggested schedule.
+Consequently, an Experiment Manual and other information teachers will need is available in the Digital Resources for Physical Science.
+The digital resources for the teacher also include the course overview, quizzes, exams, and answer keys for the quizzes and exams, weekly review worksheets, and a suggested schedule.
 Some of these are in both PDF and editable Word Document files.
-The nine-page “Recommendations for Teaching the Course” on the CD-ROM is vitally important, so don't skip over it.

-The textbook is a hardcover book with a sewn binding for greater durability.
-Texts are illustrated in full-color.
+The hardcover textbook is illustrated in full-color.
 Each lesson begins with a list of objectives and a list of vocabulary terms.
 Students should probably create vocabulary cards to help them master the vocabulary.

-Weekly review worksheets on the CD-ROM can be used for homework to reinforce lessons.
+Weekly review worksheets in the digital resources can be used for homework to reinforce lessons.
 These can be used toward establishing student grades along with the quizzes and exams.
-Grading methods are suggested in the “Recommendations for Teaching the Course.”

 Scattered throughout the book are special topics that can be used for additional discussion or investigation—maybe special projects students might pursue individually.

 Novare Physical Science is a challenging course, but it is interestingly written.
 If you can incorporate the teaching strategies Mays suggests, it promises to be a very engaging course for students.
-Quite a few private schools are already using this course, which should give you some assurance as to its quality since the text was only recently published in 2013.
-You can view quite a few sample pages on the publisher’s website to get a clear idea of the course’s content before purchasing.
+Quite a few private schools are using this course, which should give you some assurance as to its quality.